TheDevHorse/single-responsibility/README.md

 ##  Strategy Pattern

-The `Strategy` pattern enables the use of interchangeable discount algorithms.
-Each strategy class encapsulates a **single pricing rule**.
+##  Strategy Pattern – Each class performs one algorithm

+The `Strategy` pattern is used to define a family of algorithms, encapsulate each one, and make them interchangeable.
+It promotes flexibility by separating the algorithm from the class that uses it.

+In this project, it's applied to handle discount logic.
+Since discount rules can vary across product types and evolve over time, each rule is placed in its own class. `PriceCalculator` delegates the calculation to the selected strategy — keeping responsibilities isolated and aligned with SRP.

 ###  SRP in Action

-- Each class represents one algorithm.
+- Each strategy class encapsulates one specific discount rule.
-- `PriceCalculator` delegates logic, and does not implement it.
+- `PriceCalculator` applies the strategy without knowing its internal logic.
+- New algorithms can be added without modifying existing code.
 ###  From the code:

 ```java